vuejs/router/packages/docs/guide/advanced/typed-routes.md

 ## Troubleshooting

 If you ever find something blocking you or making your types too slow, you can just remove the `as const` part to rollback to the previous version of the types.
-If something not mentioned here isn't working and you think it sohuld be working, please open an issue on [GitHub](https://github.com/vuejs/router/issues).
+If something not mentioned here isn't working and you think it should be working, please open an issue on [GitHub](https://github.com/vuejs/router/issues).